HR · Provo

 Exactly what you get

 An HR layer that models what BambooHR, Workday, and Gusto miss for a Provo SaaS company: a BYU intern-to-hire pipeline, mission-leave tracking, equity grants, and local leave policies, all synced to your HRIS so the shadow spreadsheet disappears.
-It shares clean people data with your accounting software for payroll, your internal tools for access provisioning, and a business intelligence dashboard for headcount and hiring analytics.
+It shares clean people data with your accounting software for payroll, your internal tools for access provisioning, and a business intelligence (BI) dashboard for headcount and hiring analytics.

 How to choose a developer in Provo